stiophan0309/sah-milestone3/README.md

 * As a potential customer I want to be able to see the developer's skills and/or work.
 * As a potential customer I want to be able to visit their website and be able to easily navigate arount and be able to contact the developer.
 * As a potential customer I want to be able to see if their own site is professionally designed and easy to use.
-* As a potantial customer I want fo find out information about the developer.
+* As a potential customer I want fo find out information about the developer.
 * As a web developer I want to compare the developer's site to my own.
 * As a web developer I want to see what the site offers and if it offers anything different.